zhujun98/data-engineering/transit_status_tracker_with_kafka/src/producers/data/README.md

 ### Simulation Datasets

-The data in this directory is used as the seed data that simulator uses to generate event data.
+The data in this directory is used as the seed data that the simulator uses to generate event data.

 Much of the data in this directory is derived from the (City of Chicago Transit Authority's open datasets](https://www.transitchicago.com/data/).
-Thank you to the City of Chicago for providing this data!
+Thanks to the City of Chicago for providing this data!
 Specifically, the following datasets originate from this source:

 * [`cta_stations.csv`](cta_stations.csv)